EnesKaraosman/SwiftyChat/README.md

 }
 // ▼ Required
 .environmentObject(
-    // All parameters iniatilazed by default,
+    // All parameters initialized by default,
     // change as you want.
     ChatMessageCellStyle()
 )